KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_1starting_our_single_page_app.md

 6. Save your file & go back to the tab in Chrome that has your app running.
 You should see your updated text!

     ![](/images/appUpdate.gif)

+    {% hint style='danger' %}
+### Cloud9 Instructions Only

+You'll have to refresh the page where your app is running to view changes.
+  {% endhint %}

 ##### Nice work!
 Take a break and grab another drink, you've earned it!